Benzema's burden: Real Madrid's misfiring forwards are failing the Frenchman | Goal.com

 Indeed, there were reports even before the transfer window closed that Zidane was so unimpressed with the Serbia striker that he wanted to immediately send him out loan.

-In the end, Jovic stated at the Bernabeu but has played 90 minutes just once and scored a solitary goal in 11 appearances.
+In the end, Jovic stayed at the Bernabeu but has played 90 minutes just once and scored a solitary goal in 11 appearances.

 That goal came last week, in the 5-0 demolition of Leganes, and the hope was that Jovic might suddenly be set free.